 For Track 3 proposals, a collaborative proposal must be filed, and each institution's submission must include the budget and budget narrative for that institution only.
-DOE will combine the separate submissions into a single proposal.
+Since the DOE National Lab will be submitting its own collaborative proposal, it will submit its budget request separately.
+DOE will combine the separate submissions into a single proposal with a single budget.

-Who receives the funding, and what does section II.H mean?
+Who receives the funding, and what does section II(H) mean?